baratlee/GASDocumentation/README.md

 ```

 The `ASC` needs to be initialized with its `OwnerActor` and `AvatarActor` on both the server and the client.
 You want to initialize after the `Pawn's` `Controller` has been set (after possession).
 Single player games only need to worry about the server path.

 For player controlled characters where the `ASC` lives on the `Pawn`, I typically initialize on the server in the `Pawn's` `PossessedBy()` function and initialize on the client in the `PlayerController's` `AcknowledgePossession()` function.

+TODO HERE

+`ASC` 需要在服务器和客户端的`OwnerActor`和`AvatarActor`都进行初始化。（译者疑问，一对儿OwnerActor和AvatarActor，是客户端只有AvatarActor，服务器只有OwnerActor吗？） You want to initialize after the `Pawn's` `Controller` has been set (after possession).
+Single player games only need to worry about the server path.

+For player controlled characters where the `ASC` lives on the `Pawn`, I typically initialize on the server in the `Pawn's` `PossessedBy()` function and initialize on the client in the `PlayerController's` `AcknowledgePossession()` function.